RafaelGSS/is-my-node-vulnerable/README.md

 ## Github Action

-This package also provide a Github Action, just include the `node-version` in the yml as follows in order to check an specific version:
+This package also provides a GitHub Action, just include the `node-version` in the yml as follows in order to check a specific version:

 ```yml
 name: "Node.js Vulnerabilities"